Crazy-Marvin/PimplePopper/README.md

 Pull requests are welcome.
 For major changes, please open an issue first to discuss what you would like to change.

+The ```development``` or a feature branch is used while developing the code, and pushed into the master branch ```trunk``` afterwards for releases.
+PRs to the ```trunk``` need at least one approving review before getting merged.

 Please make sure to update tests as appropriate.

+Check out the [contribution guidelines](https://github.com/Crazy-Marvin/PimplePopper/blob/trunk/.github/CONTRIBUTING.md) for details please.

 # License